tfergus23/npcshowdown/README.md

 This will:
 - Build the backend executable
 - Start serving the frontend in dev mode
-- Start the database service
+- Start the database daemon

 By default, the website can be accessed at http://localhost:4200.
 Killing this script with ctrl-c or by closing the terminal will run `scripts/stop_app.sh`, which will kill the web, app, and database processes.

+If you make changes to the backend, you will need to kill and restart the `run_dev.sh` script in order to recompile.